Views of Elon Musk: Immigration

 Musk has regularly criticized American and European immigration policies.
 An immigrant himself, he is described as being "anti-immigration" and has distributed false information regarding immigration and voter fraud, promoted misleading narratives, and engaged in misinformation.

 Since the inauguration of the Biden administration in 2021, Musk has expressed various disapprovals of its immigration policies, regularly criticizing illegal immigration and the crimes allegedly committed by them, and has promoted the theory that an increase in illegal immigration is the alleged goal of "importing voters".
 Musk clarified his opinion that votes are coming from counting unauthorized immigrants during the census, which shifts the proportion of seats in the House of Representatives toward states with large number of undocumented immigrants, with such states predominantly voting for Democrats.
 Analysis from Bloomberg described his posts on the topic as those that "primarily promote misleading narratives", and helps amplify Trump's policies on immigration.
 BBC Verify reported that Musk's engagement with misinformation on the subject was a "key theme" since endorsing Trump in July 2024, and The Washington Post likened the imported voters theory as being "adjacent rhetoric" to the "great replacement" conspiracy theory.
 That year, Musk reached over one thousands tweets and over 10 billion views on the topic of immigration and voter fraud, which became his most tweeted topic.

 In September 2023, Musk livestreamed a visit to the Texas border with Mexico during an influx in migrant arrivals.
 Musk called for improving the immigration system to allow more "hard-working and honest" migrants, while also stopping illegal migrants who are breaking the law.
 That same month, Musk retweeted a video that showed a non-governmental organization working to assist migrants in the Mediterranean with the caption about Germany NGO ships "collecting illegal immigrants to be unloaded in Italy".
 Musk's retweet bore the caption "Is the German public aware of this?" to which the German Foreign Ministry responded "Yes.
 And it's called saving lives."
 Musk responded to the Foreign Ministry declaring that Germany had violated sovereignty with the remark "Has invasion vibes".

 Musk has defended the use of H-1B visas to attract highly skilled workers to the U.S, having once been on the same visa.
-In December 2024, during a period of online discussion on whether H-1B visas should be reformed, he said that Silicon Valley firms need foreign workers (via H-1B) because there aren't enough "super motivated" and "super talented engineers" in America.
+In December 2024, during a period of online discussion on whether H-1B visas should be reformed, he said that Silicon Valley firms need foreign workers (via H-1B) because there are not enough "super motivated" and "super talented engineers" in America.
 This was controversial and drew criticism from opponents of immigration who believe that importing foreign workers would negatively impact American workers, and the debate was dubbed the "MAGA Civil War".
 U.S. Senator Bernie Sanders criticised Musk's stance, viewing it as the importation of cheap labour that benefits billionaires.